cloudmesh/cloudmesh-pi-burn/README.md

 **Step 2.** Activate Python Virtual Environment

-If you have not already, enter the Python virtual environment provided by the installation script.
+Activate Python Virtual Environment, if you have not already, enter the Python virtual environment provided by the installation script.

 ```